ShaneCurcuru/mutualaidarlington.org/terms.md

 ## Terms And Conditions

-Copyright 2020 Shane Curcuru.
-Content in this website is copyright ©️ Shane Curcuru and original authors, and is [licensed under the Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0), allowing maximum reuse by everyone.
+Content in this website is copyright ©️ Shane Curcuru and original content authors, and is [licensed under the Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0), allowing maximum reuse by everyone.

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 While the best effort is made to ensure that data presented is correct, no warranty is made for the information on this website.
 No legal advice is provided at this site.
 Please exercise your own caution when dealing with any neighbors you don't personally know.
+This website links to various independent volunteer groups which may each have their own terms, privacy policies, and volunteer owners or administrators.

 **Wash your hands.**